 Reduced Interruptions in Focus Mode

-Reduced Interruptions is a lesser-known feature that can be found within Focus section inside the Settings app.
+Reduced Interruptions is a lesser-known feature that can be found within the Focus section inside the Settings app.
 When enabled, it automatically filters and silences notifications that it deems useless while sending alerts for priority ones only.

-The setting uses artificial intelligence to decide which alert from people and apps are more important.
+The setting uses artificial intelligence to decide which alerts from people and apps are more important.
 It can be quite useful when you don't want to filter out specific people in Focus Mode.
 You can find the same option across other Focus Modes like Work, Driving or Do Not Disturb under the Intelligent Breakthrough and Silencing section.

 Priority Notifications and Emails

 Using the same principle, Apple Intelligence can also identify priority notifications and emails.
 It can sort urgent messages that need your immediate attention, like a loved one requesting a call back or a bill that is due tomorrow.
-It will analyse such messages and mails on the device and show them at the top of the lockscreen or the Mail app in the "Priority" box.
+It will analyse such messages and mail on the device and show them at the top of the lockscreen or the Mail app in the "Priority" box.

 Smart Reply in the Messages and Mail Apps